Speakers from Current and Past Congresses Include…

 His diagnostic test earned him first prize at the Intel International Science and Engineering Fair, the world’s largest pre-college science research competition.

 Jack is currently studying at Stanford University.

 Grand Prize Winner, 2011 Google Science Fair

-As an eighteen year old Shree Bose triumphed over 10,000 other competitors to become the grand prize winner of the first ever Google Science Fair in 2011.
-For her winning research Shree looked at the chemotherapy drug, cisplatin, that is commonly taken by women with ovarian cancer.
+As an 18-year-old Shree Bose triumphed over 10,000 other competitors to become the grand prize winner of the first-ever Google Science Fair in 2011.
+For her winning research, Shree looked at the chemotherapy drug, cisplatin, that is commonly taken by women with ovarian cancer.
 The problem is that the cancer cells tend to grow resistant to cisplatin over time and Shree discovered a way to counteract that thus opening new avenues for research.

 Grand Prize Winner, 2015 Google Science Fair

 Olivia Hallisey developed a novel diagnostic Ebola test, the “Ebola Assay Card” (EAC).
 She determined early diagnosis was critical to arresting the epidemic’s exponential growth.
 The EAC is inexpensive, rapid, and visual, indicating results through a color change, eliminating language barriers, and increasing ease of use.
 Most recently, she has developed the “Lyme Assay Card” (LAC) for saliva-based early diagnosis of Lyme disease.
 She is continuing research on this assay as a broad disease diagnostic with applicability for other ELISA assay-based diseases.